-- 4136 Credit for Federal Tax Paid on Fuels - 8849 Claim for Refund of Excise Taxes
+☐ 4136 Credit for Federal Tax Paid on Fuels

+☐ 8849 Claim for Refund of Excise Taxes

 Ordering publications and forms.
-To order publications and forms, call our toll-free telephone number 1-800-829-3676 or write the IRS Forms Distribution Center nearest you.
+To order publications and forms, call 1-800-829-3676 or write the IRS Forms Distribution Center nearest you.
 Check your income tax package for the address.